eth-ait/spl/README.md

 python spl/evaluation.py --model_id <experiment-timestamp> --visualize --seq_length_out 60 --dynamic_test_split
 ```

 Please note that by default the visualization code displays interactive animations using matplotlib.
 To make interactive frame-rates possible, only the skeleton is displayed.
-You can also display the full SMPL mesh if you add the `--to_video` option.
-However for this you need the SMPL model, which we cannot supply with this code repo for licensing reasons.
-If you are interested in this option, the best option is to download the latest code from the AMASS repo and integrate it with our repo.
+You can also create videos of the full SMPL mesh or skeleton by adding the `--to_video` option.
+However, in order to get videos with SMPL mesh, you need the SMPL model, which we cannot provide due to licensing issues.
+If you are interested in using SMPL, the best option is to download the latest code from the AMASS repo and integrate it with our repo.
 Feel free to contact us if you have questions about this.

 ### Sample scripts
 Under `spl/test/`, we share sample scripts showing how to use components (i.e., metrics, visualization, tfrecord data) of this repository without requiring the entire pipeline.